siddharth-maddali/siddharth-maddali.github.io/index.md

 You've reached Siddharth Maddali's web site.
 Read more about me <a href="/about">here</a>.
 Things keep getting added to this site every now and then, so feel free to follow updates!
-Meanwhile, here's a picture I really like...
+Meanwhile, here's a picture I took that I really like...

 <table class="image" width="700" align="center">
 <tr><td text-align="center">